Exabyte-io/documentation/docs/getting-started/run-first-simulation.md

 ### Submit for execution

-Run the job by clicking the 3 verticle dots to the right of the "Pre-Submission" box and choosing the right-pointing triangle icon labeled "Run".
+Run the job by clicking the 3 vertical dots to the right of the "Pre-Submission" box and choosing the right-pointing triangle icon labeled "Run".

-You will see the status changing from "pre-submission" to "submitted", and then "active".
-This means that the job was submitted to our compute platform and was started successfully.
-Depending on the load of your computer and the cloud services it may take some time to become active.
+You will see the status changing from "pre-submission" to "submitted".
+This means that the job was submitted to our compute platform.
+Depending on the load of your computer and the cloud services it may take some time to become "Active".

 <img data-gifffer="/images/FirstJobSubmit.gif" />